This is an open position and we will accept resumes on a rolling basis. Positions are available throughout the state in:

 - Willingness to work flexible hours and meet a demanding campaign schedule.

-- Transportation and willingness to travel throughout the state.
+- Transportation and willingness to travel throughout an assigned region.

 Competitive benefits package.
 Position is available immediately and compensation is based on experience.